The Eighth Army G3 (Operations) PSYWAR Unit

 Charles Scalion in Korea 1951

-The leaflets we will depict in this article are the personal collection of Charles Scalion.
+Many of the leaflets we will depict in this article are the personal collection of Charles Scalion.
 On 27 September 1923, Scalion enlisted in the U.S. Army in Pittsburgh, Pennsylvania.
 By 1941 he was a staff sergeant.
 In 1942 he served as a Recruiting and Enlistment Officer in Baltimore, where he administered the oath to all enlistees.
 On 3 July 1947, he was promoted to major.
 He resigned his commission after WWII.
 During the Korean War, Scalion reenlisted as a Master Sergeant.
 Scalion was assigned to the 1st Loudspeaker and Leaflet Company, where he worked as a printer for propaganda to be dropped behind enemy lines as a part of psychological warfare.
 His oldest son, Charles A. Scalion, also served in the Korean War as a member of the United States Air Force.

 I was sent these leaflets by Mrs. Amie Dryer, a teacher at Calvert High School in Calvert County, Maryland.
 She asked me to credit Mr. Jim Scalion (the son of Major Charles Scalion), for providing artifacts, conversation, emails, and sharing his fathers story.